openedx/edx-documentation/en_us/shared/exercises_tools/Section_advanced_editor.rst

 #.
 Replace the guidance provided by the template to add your own text for the
    question or prompt, answer options, explanation, and so on.

+   To format equations, you can use MathJax.
+For more information, see :ref:`MathJax in Studio`.

 #.
-Update the OLX to use any additional tags and attributes in your problem.
+Update the OLX to add optional elements and attributes required for your
+   problem.

 #.
 Select **Settings** to provide an identifying **Display Name** and define
    settings for the problem.
 For more information, see :ref:`Problem Settings`.